 • Broth – This helps thin out the cheese sauce without watering down the flavor.

-• Spices – A combination of paprika, onion powder, garlic powder, salt, and pepper enhances the savory flavor for the absolute best side dish.
+• Spices – Paprika, onion powder, garlic powder, salt, and pepper.

-• Mustard – A dash of Dijon mustard adds a slight tanginess and helps cut through some of the heaviness of the fats for a well-rounded flavor.
+• Dijon Mustard – This adds a slight tanginess and helps cut through some of the heaviness of the fats for a well-rounded flavor.

-• Cheese – We like to use a combination of Sharp Cheddar and White cheddar cheese for ooey-gooey goodness.
+• Cheese – We like to use a combination of Sharp Cheddar cheese and White Cheddar cheese for ooey-gooey goodness.
+American cheese won’t do for this recipe!

 • Butter – Included for extra flavor and to help give the sauce a richer texture.